TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 11/2 Samuel 11.9.md

 ---

-But Uriah slept at the door of the king's house with all the servants of his lord, and went not down to his house.
+But Uriah slept at the door of the king's house with all the servants of his lord, and didn't go down to his house.